 Example: Imagine you're reflecting on your recent job performance.
 Instead of simply accepting your accomplishments at face value, you apply critical thinking.
 You assess not only what you achieved but also how you achieved it.
 You question whether there were missed opportunities for improvement, and you identify areas where you can further develop your skills.

 So, why might you want to focus on improving your critical thinking capability through critical thinking exercises?
-Critical thinking can offer an array of unique benefits, making you a stronger, better and happier worker.
+Because it can offer an array of unique benefits, making you a more productive and overall happier person at work.
 Some of the benefits of critical thinking are:

 Critical thinking isn’t always easy to practise and you might find you encounter a range of barriers when trying to approach problems critically: